 While riding drakes, the players needed to both deal damage to Malygos and mitigate and heal through the damage that he was dealing out.
 Eventually, Malygos is destroyed, and Alexstraza herself shows up to commend you for your efforts.

+The final raid included at Wrath's launch was the Obsidian Dragonshrine, beneath Wyrmrest Temple in Dragonblight.
 This was a fairly fast raid, generally taking only twenty minutes or so, and featured the main boss in the center of a large volcanic room, surrounded by guard drakes on three nearby mountaintops.

 This fight was unique, because players could decide to increase or decrease the difficulty to their liking by killing all three of the guard drakes, or leaving one or more alive.
 The more drakes that were left alive prior to pulling Sartharion, the raid boss, the harder the fight was, and the better the rewards were.